SPARC-FAIR-Codeathon/KnowMore/README.md

 Such a design was motivated by our aim of making KnowMore ready to on-board the SPARC Data Portal:
 * Integrating the front-end of KnowMore would only require to merge our fork of the sparc-app with the main branch sparc-app branch.
 * The back-end of the sparc-app, the [sparc-api](https://github.com/nih-sparc/sparc-api), is build with Flask so the KnowMore back-end would be readily compatible.
-* The data processing jobs are designed to run on osparc and would not require any type of integration as our back-end ensure communication with osparc.
+* The data processing jobs are designed to run on osparc, the SPARC supported cloud computing platform, and would not require any type of integration as our back-end ensures communication with osparc.

 Moreover, each of the three main elements of KnowMore is fully independent.
 While the front-end will not be of much use on its own, having the back-end fully interoperable is very valuable as our flask application can be connected to any front-end if needed (another analysis tool, website, software, etc.).
 The data processing and results generation jobs are also independent such that they can be used directly to get the visualization items, for instance in a Jupyter Notebook.
 Note that the data for the Knowledge graph is obtained from Pennsieve/Scicrunch on the front-end for efficiency but the same results can be generated in the back-end as well.